RavensbourneWebMedia/Digital_Advertising/sessions/03/README.md

 * How can value be added to products by changing thier perception?
 * What is badge value and how can this be used to change the value of a product?
 * How can peoples actions be nudged by a products design or interface?
+* What are your opinions about Rory Sutherlands TED presentation?